LegendaryCorn/Resilient_MTSP/README.md

 # Resilient_MTSP
  MTSP solver that is supposed to withstand system failures.

+pip install lkh

+The LKH package must be installed for this code to run.

 Command to run the code (you need to be in the Resilient_MTSP folder) python.exe run.py config.txt